GitLab announced the general availability of GitLab Duo with Amazon Q.

 Automated governance provides an ideal reality by solving the issue of insecure code without delaying deployment.
 Automation-based governance eliminates the need for manual approvals, freeing up developer time to focus on high-impact initiatives.
 Because these technologies are devoted to ensuring compliance, automated governance tools alleviate concerns about neglected security checklists.
 Automated systems swiftly identify and address vulnerabilities, bolstering the security framework.

 Last but certainly not least, automation significantly improves the developer experience (DevEx).
 How?
 By alleviating many developers' worst enemy: administrative load.
 When developers can focus on innovation and actual development, they're more intellectually stimulated and fulfilled.
 That's good news for developers and their organizations.
-According to Forrester, positive DevEx translates to higher productivity, profitability and satisfaction.
+According to Forrester, positive DevEx translates to higher productivity, profitability and satisfaction(link is external).

 The Do's and Don'ts of Automated Governance